 (9)

-where Mt represents the initial baseline forecast for week t by the simple exponential smoothing model.
-St-1 represents the actual sales of the focal product during the previous week given that the it was not promoted. a is the parameter of the simple exponential smoothing model.
-It is estimated by minimizing the in-sample mean squared errors.
-The adjustment is calculated as the increased sales of the focal product by its most recent promotion compared to the corresponding initial baseline.
-In this study, we have the following candidate models:
+where Mt represents the baseline forecast for week t by the simple exponential smoothing (SES) model.
+The SES model is estimated exclusively based on the data when the focal product is not being promoted.
+Thus, St-1 represents the sales of the focal product for the previous time when the focal product was not promoted. a is the smoothing parameter of the simple exponential smoothing model, and is estimated by minimizing the in-sample mean squared errors.
+The adjustment for the ‘lift’ effect is calculated as the increased sales of the focal product during its most recent promotion compared to the corresponding baseline sales.
+We also have the following candidate models:

-The ADL-own model, i.e., model (6) simplified by the LASSO procedure
+The ADL-own model, i.e., the model in equation (8) simplified by the LASSO procedure

-The ADL-intra model; i.e., model (5) simplified by the LASSO procedure plus the marketing variables retained by the ADL-own model.
+The ADL-intra model; i.e., the model in equation (7) simplified by the LASSO procedure and then include the marketing variables retained in the ADL-own model.

 The ADL-own-EWC model: the ADL-own model implemented with the EWC method